 Infant / Toddler Care

 The Australasian Academy of Paediatric Dentists recommend that all children should have their first visit around their first Birthdays.
-No child is “too young’’ to visit the dentist.
+It’s also important to check 2-year olds for chalky back teeth (2-year molars).
+No child is “too young” to visit the dentist.
 Don’t wait until your child has a problem before you make a dental appointment.

 Biting on teething rings has been found helpful for some babies.
 Teething medications such as “Bonjela” rubbed on the gum can also relieve discomfort.